DeepSeneca/App/README.md

 Inspired by a TED-Talk about the creation of new senses I decided to experiment with a more direct way of feedback to the user.
 In order to achieve that I am using a LILYGO T-WATCH-2020.
 This is a freely programmable Smart Watch which most important contains vibration motors.
 These vibrators are used to give haptic feedback.
-Instead of talked to by the smartphone the use can 'feel' what Seneca wants from him next.
+Instead of talked to by the smartphone the user can 'sense' what Seneca will suggest next.
 Information is encoded in vibrational patterns.

 This leads to an almost invisible assistant which is tightly coupled to your body without any need for surgery.